-OK, actors, it’s time for an intervention on self-taping.
+Actors, it’s time for a self-taping intervention.
 It seems there are a lot of you out there who are sending in poor audition tapes.
-I’m talking out of focus, poorly lit, unprofessional, shaky, Blair Witch-style auditions.
+I’m talking out-of-focus, poorly-lit, unprofessional, shaky, Blair Witch-style auditions.

 I get it.
 You get the tape request at the last minute, panic, and need to make some quick decisions.
-What do you do when it’s 10:30 p.m. on a Monday and your agent emails you saying they need the tape by the next morning?
-You can either pay a lot of money to get it done professionally or you can simply take a deep breath, and do it at home using the tools you already have.
+What do you do when it’s 10:30 p.m. on a Monday and your agent emails you saying they need the self-tape by the next morning?
+You can pay a lot of money to get it done professionally—or you can simply take a deep breath, and do it at home using the tools you already have.
 I promise you, it’s not that complicated.

-Here are a few simple ways to make a professional, quality, competitive self-taped audition.
+Here are a few simple ways to make a professional, high-quality self-taped audition for film or TV.

 1. Use a smartphone or tablet like an iPhone or iPad.